jchristgit/bolt/docs/cogs/automod.md

 When configured properly, this can take a lot of work of moderators.
 This page describes how to do so.

 USW functions by applying *filters* on messages sent by users.
-When a message comes in, bolt checks for configured filters and applies all of them on the message.
+When a message comes in, Bolt checks for configured filters and applies all of them on the message.
 If the message hits one of the limits that were configured on your guild, Bolt will apply the configured punishment.
 Punishment escalation can be enabled to increase the punishment duration on repeated offenders.

 **Warning**: Be very careful when configuring filters.
-A too strict configuration *will* punish innocent members.
+An overly strict configuration *will* punish innocent members.
 The filters here contain recommended configuration that generally works well.